UDsGitHub/UDsGitHub/README.md

 - 👋 Hi, I’m @UDsGitHub
-- 👀 I’m interested in visualization simulations
+- 👀 I’m interested in Web development and most things visual
 - 🌱 I’m currently learning HTML and CSS
 - 💞️ I’m looking to collaborate on a real project of any choice
 - 📫 How to reach me dingding8003@gmail.com